Dutch Defence: 1.d4 f5 2.c4...... Be7

 History and Notable Players

 It arises from the Dutch Defence: 1.d4 f5 2.c4...
 4.Bg2.
-Among the most prolific practitioners on the White side are Glenn C Flear (7 games), Colin S Crouch (7 games), Ivan Farago (7 games).
-On the Black side, notable exponents include Simon K Williams (25 games) and Igor Naumkin (25 games).
+Among the most prolific White practitioners are Glenn C Flear (7 games), Colin S Crouch (7 games), Ivan Farago (7 games).
+Black-side regulars include Simon K Williams (25 games), Igor Naumkin (25 games), Simon Williams (17 games).

 Main Lines and Variations